How the Employee Retention Credit Can Benefit Nonprofit Organizations

-FORT LAUDERDALE, Fla., June 13, 2023 /PRNewswire/ -- EZ-ERC discusses how nonprofits can benefit from government stimulus programs.
-Charitable giving reached a record high of $471.44 billion in 20201.
-As a result of this influx of endowments, which benefited many programs and processes, many nonprofit organizations may still be functioning under the incorrect assumption that they do not qualify for the Employee Retention Credit.
-Nonprofit leaders may also be hesitant to apply for the ERC because of the risk of an IRS audit or the potential negative perception of filing without having experienced a decline in revenue.
+FORT LAUDERDALE, Fla., June 15, 2023 /PRNewswire/ -- EZ-ERC discusses how nonprofits can benefit from government stimulus programs.
+Charitable giving reached a record high of $471 billion in 20201, which is an incredible testament to the work and spirit of the charities themselves.
+However, as a result of this record-giving year, many nonprofit organizations ("NPOs") had no revenue decline during 2020 and/or 2021.
+We find all too often that because of this fact, many NPOs may still be under the incorrect assumption that they do not qualify for the Employee Retention Credit (ERC).

-The truth is that nonprofit organizations still have time to benefit from the Employee Retention Credit for the 2020 and 2021 tax quarters by filing amended returns—and can do so with minimal risk.
+There are two avenues of eligibility for ERC and only one needs to be met.
+The first is an objective test, which looks to see if there was a substantial decline in revenue, however, there is a second avenue of eligibility for ERC under the partial suspension of operations test, which is completely agnostic as to revenue and looks to see how COVID-19 related state and local orders adversely impacted the company's operational output.
+The "full or partial suspension of operations test (or "FPSO") is not a financial statement test.
+Therefore, a business is not required to have any decline in gross receipts to evidence the existence of an FPSO.

-The Employee Retention Credit is a payroll tax credit created under the CARES Act COVID-19 government stimulus bill (2020) and expanded under the Coronavirus Response and Consolidated Appropriations Act (2021).
-The ERC program was designed to reward small to medium-sized businesses and nonprofits for retaining employees during the pandemic.
+Congress created the FPSO test recognizing that: (1) gross receipts do not always tell the full picture of a business' COVID-19 hardship; and (2) even profitable businesses may have had to make tough employee retention decisions due to COVID-19-related changes to their business.
+For example, a company may be successful in one line of business and not another, causing total revenue to increase while certain business lines suffer or diminish.
+The ERC was designed to encourage the retention of employees in both profitable and non-profitable businesses.

 COVID-19-Related Impacts on Nonprofits